-If you’d like to do some preparation with your child, Maddie Moate does a good little film about how canal locks work on youtube here.
+If you’d like to do some preparation with your child, please watch Maddie Moate’s short film about how canal locks work on youtube here.

 Who is Thames Adventures for?

-Home Educating families, and other families.
+Home-Educating families, and other families.
 Children must be aged between 6 and 12 and be accompanied by an adult.
 One adult may accompany up to four children, and no children under 6 are admitted for safety reasons.
-The learning content is aimed at those under about 12 but if your child is older and would still like to come please call the office to discuss it.
-If your child is in school but our workshops are offered during the holidays we are happy to welcome you alongside the home educating families.
+The learning content is aimed at those under 12 but if your child is older and would still like to come, please call the office to discuss.
+If your child is in school but our workshops are offered during the holidays we are happy to welcome you alongside the home-educating families.

 How much does it cost?

 £7 per adult, £10 per child, for one day.
-Payment may be made by paypal, through the booking form here, or by BACS (bank details on application to the office, call 02089403509, or write to email@example.com), or send a cheque made out to River Thames Boat Project, and sent with a cover note us at to 66 Hill street, Richmond, TW9 1TW.
+Payment may be made by paypal, through the booking form here, or by BACS (bank details on application to the office, call 020 8940 3509, or write to firstname.lastname@example.org), or send a cheque made out to River Thames Boat Project, with a cover note, to us at to 66 Hill Street, Richmond, TW9 1TW.